Leniency Designs: An Operator's Manual

-High-stakes treatments are often determined by expert decision-makers: doctors decide whether to treat patients, bail judges decide whether to release defendants before trial, patent examiners decide whether to grant patents to firms, child welfare investigators decide whether to place children in foster homes, and loan officers decide whether to approve consumer loan applications.
-Usually, of course, decision-makers disagree on the appropriate course of action; some are more \emph{lenient} than others, in that they tend to grant the treatment more often.
-Furthermore, which decision-maker is assigned to a given case is often either deliberately random (to ensure fairness), or, due to idiosyncrasies in the assignment process (such as rotations in shifts), as-good-as-random.
-A \emph{leniency design} (also known as a judge or examiner instrument design) harnesses such exogenous variation to estimate the causal effects of the high-stakes treatment by using a measure of the decision-makers' leniencies as an instrument for the treatment in an instrumental variables regression.
-Such designs have exploded in popularity in recent years.\footnote{Prominent applications include \textcite{dobbie2015debt,dobbie2018effects,dobbie2021measuring, farre2020patent, autor2010temporary, doyle2007child, mullainathan2022diagnosing}.
-See Table 1 of \textcite{frandsen2023judging} for more.}
+High-stakes decisions are often made by experts: doctors decide whether to treat patients, bail judges decide whether to release defendants before trial, patent examiners decide whether to grant patents to firms, child welfare investigators decide whether to place children in foster homes, and loan officers decide whether to approve consumer loan applications.
+Usually, even when groups of expert decision-makers agree in many situations, there will be close calls in which systematic disagreement emerges on the appropriate course of action: some decision-makers will tend to be systematically more \emph{lenient}, in that they tend to grant some treatment more often, while others will be more strict.
+Furthermore, which decision-maker is assigned to a given case is often either deliberately random (to ensure fairness) or as-good-as-random, due to idiosyncrasies in the assignment process (such as rotations in shifts).

-Leniency designs rest on a straightforward idea: many cases are close calls where a lenient decision-maker would say yes, but a stricter one would say no. If decision-makers are randomly assigned, assigned leniency is also as-good-as-random.
-And if assignment only affects outcomes through the treatment decisions, leniency is a valid instrument.
-But when implementing this logic, several practical questions arise.
-How exactly should we measure decision-maker leniency?
-What controls do we need to include in the analysis?
-Do we need to cluster standard errors, and if so, at what level?
-Does the fact that leniency is estimated matter for inference?
-And if we think treatment effects are heterogeneous, what are our estimates even capturing?

-This paper develops a step-by-step guide to leniency designs, drawing on recent econometric literatures.
-The starting point of this operator's manual is a link between leniency designs and more conventional instrumental variable regressions, in which indicators for decision-maker assignment are used directly as instruments.
-This link follows from observing that, with no controls in this more conventional specification, the population first-stage regression of treatment on the assignment indicators gives the ideal leniency measure.
-Hence, the more conventional specification can be understood as also using a leniency measure as the instrument.
-Complementing a recent review by \textcite{chynexaminer}, we use this link to to develop answers to the above questions via a robust way of estimating the more conventional instrumental variable regression.
+A \emph{leniency design}, also known as a judge or examiner instrument design, harnesses such exogenous variation to estimate the causal effects of the high-stakes decisions by using a measure of the decision-makers' leniencies as an instrument for the treatment in an instrumental variables regression.
+Such designs have exploded in popularity in recent years.
+Prominent applications include \textcite{dobbie2015debt,dobbie2018effects,dobbie2021measuring, farre2020patent, autor2010temporary, doyle2007child, mullainathan2022diagnosing} (see Table 1 of \textcite{frandsen2023judging} for more examples).